pjolayres/typeorm-sqlite-recreate-error/README.md

-# Awesome Project Build with TypeORM

-Steps to run this project:
+# Error demo

+Demonstrates an issue with decimal column type and foreign key reference in SQLite

+## To reproduce:

 1. Run `npm i` command
-2. Setup database settings inside `ormconfig.json` file
+3. Run `npm start` command will succeed
-3. Run `npm start` command
+3. Run `npm start` command again will fail